-How Pathmonk Metrics Knows What Changes are Needed
+How Pathmonk Intelligence Knows What Changes are Needed

-Pathmonk Metrics focuses on your website Buying Journey.
+Pathmonk Intelligence focuses on your website Buying Journey.
 We provide data that is impossible to get for Lead Gen Marketers with Google Analytics or Heatmaps.

 Because Pathmonk analyses each step that website visitors take in their buying journey (every click, every scroll, every tab change, every revisit, etc,) This tool knows where people are in the Buying Journey and how far they are from making a decision, all thanks to Pathmonk’s AI.

 Without having to set up any trigger events, reading into heatmap results, or watching countless user session videos, it tells you what you need to know to improve the Buying Journey on your website.
 It literally provides hands-on suggestions that tackle the specific bottlenecks on your website.

 When you know why you’re losing leads and you know what you can do to tackle those challenges then you can improve the buying journey on your website.
 With Pathmonk Intelligence, you get all the buying journey data and actionable change suggestions at a glance so you can focus on creating a better Buying Journey for your visitors.

 As you read this, Pathmonk’s AI is already learning from countless lead gen pages.
 SO once you plug it into your page you will immediately benefit from the AI suggestions without having to crunch numbers for countless hours to get to insights.